dventura3/system-design/SAMPLES.md

 ### Why do we need an API key?

 As you must've noticed, we're using an API key to prevent abuse of our services.
 Using this API key we can limit the users to a certain number of requests per second or minute.
 This is quite a standard practice for developer APIs and should cover our extended requirement.
+The concept of "API Key" is used as "Access Token" (to check if the user is authorized to do the operation) and, maybe, if you want to set a rate limit on the users number of request.

 ## High-level design